--HEART SUTRA--

 [The Eighteen Elements]

-In the first line here he simply reiterates what was said before, from the view of Ultimate Reality, the view of emptiness, there is nothing that we can point to and say, ah ha, see, there is 'form,' and over there is 'feelings,' etc. The aggregates do not exist as independent entities.
+In the first line here he simply reiterates what was said before; from the view of ultimate reality, the view of emptiness, there is nothing that we can point to and say, ah ha, see, there is 'form,' and over there is 'feelings,' etc. The aggregates do not exist as independent entities.
+The words are simply useful and efficient labels we attach to concepts in order to make life more easily maneuverable.

+At the start of our practice, we aim to reach this state on our zafus.
+With patience and perseverance it will make its appearance, coming and going of its own will, until, one day, you convince it to stay.
+As its willingness to stay lengthens, you take this state off your zafu and out into the rest of your life, out into that conventional world this body & mind live in.
 Of course, in conventional reality there are ears; there are sounds; there is a consciousness.
 But not in ultimate reality; not from the viewpoint of emptiness.
-During meditation, there is no 'ear,' no 'sound,' and no 'ear consiousness' — there is just perception.
+During meditation, there is no 'ear,' no 'sound,' and no 'ear consciousness' — there is just perception.
 There is just this single unified process of experience.
 There is not a sound out there and a perceiver in here.
 They are not two..... yet not one either.
-That's the line you have to walk between ultimate reality and conventional reality and that is the viewpoint Avookitesvara is trying to make us see and understand.
+That's the line you have to walk between ultimate reality and conventional reality and that is the viewpoint the Heart Sutra is trying to make us see and understand.

 [Chain of Dependent Origination]

-The sutra continues on its rampage to dispute seemingly everything the Buddha taught.
-One of his most important teachings was about the Wheel of Life, which teaches the concepts of Interdependent Origination (or Dependent Origination) and Karma, the law of cause & effect.
+The sutra continues on its rampage to dispute seemingly everything the Buddha taught but now it also begins to tell us how the Buddha would approach rebuilding it once we begin that process.
+One of his most important teachings was about the concept of Interdependent Origination (or Dependent Origination) and Karma, the law of cause & effect.
 These two concepts are at the heart of everything the Buddha taught.
 They explain impermanence, no-self, emptiness, why 'virtuous' actions are beneficial and 'non-virtuous' are harmful, nirvana, samsara, and everything in between.

-Many people have seen pictures of the Wheel of Life, but few really understand what it is trying to teach.
-One could write pages about it, but i'll simply say that it is depicted as a painting composed of five separate sections.
+Many people have seen pictures of the Wheel of Life, and one could write pages about its meaning, but i'll simply say that it is a visual depiction of interdependent origination and composed of five separate sections.

 The Wheel of Life teaches us why things exist as they do.
 How things come to exist in the first place.
 What types of existence are possible.
 Why one might be born into one or another realm and how the process keeps circling around this wheel lifetime after lifetime.
 When you then add the teachings of Karma, the teachings of cause and effect, the teachings that each step is a cause for other steps, that each step is the effect of a previous step, then you can then see how and where you can break the twelve link process of interdependent origination and how you can release yourself from this circular ride around and around and around this process of one unsatisfactory life after another.